Superstition (1982 film): Theatrical run

-Frank Moreno, the president of Almi Pictures, promoted the film similarly to how he promoted Almi Pictures release of House by the Cemetery.
+Superstition received a theatrical release in the United States in early 1985 without a rating.
+Frank Moreno, the president of Almi Pictures, promoted the film similarly to how he promoted the Almi Pictures release of The House by the Cemetery in U.S. markets.
 This included giving the film a trailer with what he described as "a sense of humor" and having "Brother Theodore do the voice over in order to attract a secondary audience.